paperwork

 • A floor plan and fire escape plan

-• A medical release from primary care doctor
+• A medical release from a primary care doctor

 Foster parent home study.

-Now it is time for us to write your home study.
-It is a lengthy process and takes time to prepare.
-(The average home study can take 8-10 hours to write) A license is issued shortly after submitting the home study to the state.
-Your first placement will depend on what population of children you wish to help.
-We carefully match children with foster parents to ensure that kids have optimal success and healing opportunities.
+The licensing specialist will write your home study after completing all the licensing steps.
+A license will be issued after submitting the home study to the state.
+The timing of your first placement will depend on the specific population of children you wish to help and the county in which you reside.
+We carefully match children with foster parents to ensure kids and youth have the best chance for success and healing.

 Foster Care Questions & Answers